utopia-foss/utopia/doc/getting_started/tutorial.rst

     grid:
       resolution: 128

-Make sure, it is at the correct indentation level (inside the ``SandPile`` model).
-As is clear from the configuration keys, this changes the grid resolution in the so-called cell manager to :math:`128` cells per unit length of the physical space.
+Make sure to indent it!
+As is clear from the key name, this changes the grid resolution in the so-called cell manager to 128 cells per unit length of the physical space.

 Run the model again and look at the resulting plots.
 What happened?

 The resolution encodes the number of grid cells per unit length in the space.
-You could also think about changing the extent of the space which is the unit square as default.
+You could also think about changing the extent of the space, which by default is the unit square.
-The run configuration then would be
+The run configuration would then be

 .. code-block:: yaml